How to visit the Drakensberg Mountains of South Africa while traveling on a budget.

 Where To Stay: Sani Lodge Backpackers.

-This hostel is surrounded by mountains and exudes an overwhelming sense of tranquility.
+This is one of the best hostels I’ve ever stayed in!!
+It is surrounded by mountains and exudes an overwhelming sense of tranquility and coziness.

 Fresh air, chirping birds, and peace and quiet make for a very relaxing stay, though it is a hostel so there are often young backpackers jumping in the pool and having dinner together.

 The Giant’s Cup Cafe next door provides meals for sale and has free Wifi.

 The hostel common room is super cozy and has a giant bulletin board full of detailed hiking information.
 Which brings me to…